Riada125/TripBit/README.md

     last_name = models.CharField(max_length=100)
   ```

 - For the towns, we relied on the World Cities Database provided by Simplemaps, and so used the same fields as were available in that dataset.
+We named the model towns instead of cities because of PostgreSQL and Django's default of pluralising fields with a many to many relationship by simply appending 's'.
+None of us could bear to be continuously referring to 'citys'.

-  - We reduced the dataset by considering only towns with more than 80,000 inhabitants.
-We then read the resulting .csv file into our PostgreSQL database using the terminal (as shown below).
+  - We reduced the dataset taken from World Cities Database by only including towns with more than 80,000 inhabitants.
+We then imported the resulting .csv file into our PostgreSQL database from the terminal (as shown below).
 Once the data was read in, we created a fixtures.json file that would allow for more easily re-seeding the database in the format we needed.

   ```py
   python manage.py shell